ninanrh/PUI2017_nn1221/HW9_nn1221/HW8_uc288_review_nn1221.md

 - The color between each category can be distinguish well.
 - The gradation color make me think that it has higher value, but actually it is not, because it only compare the year (nominal value), and also it is not consistent with the color in the label.
 I would suggest to add label to explain the meaning of each color, or change the color as the same or difference as long as not gradation.

+### HONESTY
-**HONESTY**: is the plot honestly reproducing the data or is it deforming it, perhaps to emphasize a point?
+> is the plot honestly reproducing the data or is it deforming it, perhaps to emphasize a point?
 **1. NYC Refuse Waste Collected in 2016 (percentage)**

 **2. NYC Paper Waste Collected in 2016 (percentage)**

 **3. NYC Metal, Glass, Plastic Waste Collected in 2016 (percentage)**

-- The plot is reproduce the data honestly.
+- The plot is reproducing the data honestly as the label shows.

 **4. trend of the waste collected per borough (also in percentages)**
-- The color between each category can be distinguish well.
-- The gradation color make me think that it has higher value, but actually it is not, because it only compare the year (nominal value), and also it is not consistent with the color in the label.
-I would suggest to add label to explain the meaning of each color, or change the color as the same or difference as long as not gradation.
+- The plot also is reproducing the data honestly as the y axis shows.